urbas/Bud.Builder/README.md

 ### `Bud.Building.RunBuild` function

-This function takes a list of build tasks, executes them in parallel, and outputs progress to the given writer.
+This executes your build tasks in parallel and outputs progress to the standard output (or a text writer if you provide one).

-The result of the function is an object that contains information about the build.
+This function will throw an exception if the build fails.

 # Example